Flexible Meeting Room Booking Systems

-As a workplace leader, it’s critical you have insight into how people are using your meeting rooms so you can plan accordingly.
-Any room reservation software you use should make it easy to see which rooms were used on a weekly, daily and hourly basis.
+As a workplace leader, it’s critical you have insight into how people are using your conference rooms so you can plan accordingly.
+Any conference room booking software you use should make it easy to see which rooms were used on a weekly, daily and hourly basis.

 It should integrate with sensors so you can capture that real-time data and know which rooms need to be cleaned, see average utilization and make adjustments as needed.

 2. Integrations With Wayfinding Software And Digital Signage